fernandito77777/PersonalizeWorkshop/docs/Batch.md

 4. In Bucket policy, click `Edit`
     ![](../images/Batch/4.png)

-5. Copy this Bucket Policy
+5. Copy this Bucket Policy.
+Please replace the `BucketName` with your S3 bucket name `<yourname>-test-personalize-data`

 ```
 {